Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Class-Mappings.md

 ## Important Behavior

-Mappings replace default migration behavior for source classes where at least one source field is mapped.
-If only some fields are mapped, unmapped fields from that source class are not migrated automatically.
+Mappings replace the default migration behavior for any source class with at least one mapped field.
+When the mapping covers only a subset of fields, the remaining fields in that source class are not migrated automatically.

 ## Reusable Field Schema Note